omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 ### Git

 When it comes to picking the right version control tool, Git is the most widely used one.
 It provides a powerful, flexible, and distributed model for tracking changes.
-Git’s architecture supports nonlinear development, allowing multiple branches to be created, merged, and managed independently.
+Git's architecture supports nonlinear development, allowing multiple branches to be created, merged, and managed independently.
 This makes Git essential for code collaboration and version tracking, making it a foundational tool for any developer.

-Let’s go through some of the key benefits that make Git one of the leading backend technologies in web development.
+Let's go through some of the key benefits that make Git one of the leading backend technologies in web development.

 #### Distributed Version Control